csebooks/relational-databases/content.en/part-one-relational-databases/_index.md

 **Figure 5.7** Procedure to register a student for a course section.

-SQL also supports a case statement similar to the C/C++ language case state- ment (in addition to case expressions, which we saw in Chapter 3).
+SQL also supports a case statement similar to the C/C++ language case statement (in addition to case expressions, which we saw in Chapter 3).

 Figure 5.7 provides a larger example of the use of procedural constructs in SQL.
 The function _registerStudent_ defined in the figure, registers a student in a course section, after verifying that the number of students in the section does not exceed the capacity of the room allocated to the section.
 The function returns an error code, with a value greater than or equal to 0 signifying success, and a negative value signifying an error condition, and a message indicating the reason for the failure is returned as an **out** parameter.